Larry Xu

 Presentations

 Xu, L. Z. (2022).
 A MTML approach to examining crowdfunding organizing and networks.
-Paper accepted at the 72rd International Communication Association Annual Conference, Paris, France, May 26-30.
+Paper presented at the 72rd International Communication Association Annual Conference, Paris, France, May 26-30.

 Xu, L. Z. (2019).
 A multitheoretical multilevel explication of crowd-enabled organizations: Exploration/exploitation, social capital, signaling, and homophily as determinants of associative mechanisms in crowdfunding.
 Extended abstract accepted by the Organizational Communication and Information Systems Doctoral Consortium at the 79th Annual Meeting of the Academy of Management, Boston, Aug 9-13.